dora-metrics/pelorus/docs/CONTRIBUTING.md

 ## Getting set up for local development

-Refer to the [Install Doc](./docs/Install.md) for the prerequisites on setting up and installing Pelorus.
+Check out our [Pelorus development guide](/docs/Development.md) to get started developing Pelorus.

 ## Contributing Content

 Here is a link to the General Contribution Guidelines for the Red Hat Communities of Practice.
 It will cover some Do's and Dont's, such as forking a repo instead of creating a new branch.